An introduction to color theory

 Complementary colors

-We can mix the colors that we need to paint all the objects that surround us without black.
+We can mix the necessary colors to paint all the objects surrounding us without using black.

 This is because in the mixing only the jointly reflected section of the spectrum remains.